skull-ttl/skull-ttl/README.md

 ## Selected Work
 - **DNS Cache Malicious Domain Checker** — Windows triage tool: fetches URLhaus/OpenPhish/StevenBlack and cross-checks your DNS cache.
   → Repo: https://github.com/skull-ttl/dns-checker
 - **Jail-Stresser** — A recon / behavioral-mapping tool for LLM endpoints.
+Point it at a chat model and get back a map of how that target behaves.
   → Repo: (https://github.com/skull-ttl/Jail-Stresser)
 - **DLaL** — Domain Look a Like finder.
 Looks for Domains that could be targeting your domain for Phishing/Typosquatting
   → Repo: https://github.com/skull-ttl/DLaL